datnguye/sqlmesh-demo/README.md

 - New concept with `plan` & `apply`, and the virtual environment defaults to `prod` 👍
 - It creates DuckDB files by default and do transformation smoothly 🎉
 - Project skeleton looks similar to dbt, but not quite, there are new things such as: `audit`, only `config.yml` (not dealing with `dbt_project.yml` and `profiles.yml`) 🎉
-- Everything based `model` e.g. for a seed file we need to create a corresponding model.sql file 👍
+- Everything based `model` e.g. for a seed file we need to create a corresponding model.sql file, same for source files, no model global config 👍
-- Each model has the individual config (kind, cron, grain) and the `SELECT` statement which are similar idea to dbt, but no Jinja syntax here! 👍
+- Each model has the individual config (kind, cron, grain) and the `SELECT` statement which are similar idea to dbt, but no Jinja syntax here! 🎉
 - Great Web IDE with data lineage 🎉
-- Oh wow! `sqlmesh prompt` command 🎉
+- Oh wow! `sqlmesh prompt` command - LLM 🎉

 **Struggling?!**:

 - How to run a specific model and debug the compiled sql code?
   - `sqlmesh run` command only allow to run all stuff with a date range
   - `sqlmesh plan` command seems to be the same.
-Oh! `sqlmesh plan --select-mdoel <model>` will do
+Oh! `sqlmesh plan --select-model <model>` will do
   - `sqlmesh render <model>` command seems to be helpful to see the SQL compiled code
   - `sqlmesh evaluate <model>` command is my goal here, voila!
 - How to generate the project documentation site and host it in Github Page?
 With `sqlmesh ui` command?
 It seems impossible as of v0.28?!